Left-right asymmetry: Cilia dependent vertebrates

-The name of the LR organiser varies between species, and thus includes the node in mice, the gastrocoel roof plate in frog and Kupffer’s vesicle in zebrafish.
-In each case the LR organizer is found on the dorsal side of the embryo and each organizer cell has a single cilia located on the posterior side of the cell.
+The name of the LR organizer varies between species, and thus includes the node in mice, the gastrocoel roof plate in frog and Kupffer's vesicle in zebrafish.
+In each case the LR organizer is found on the dorsal side of the embryo and each organizer cell has a single cilium located on the posterior side of the cell.
 The combination of location of cells of the dorsal surface combined with the posterior location of the cilia means that when the cilia rotate it creates a left-ward flow across the surface of the organizer.
 The flow causes loss of Cerl2 and increased Nodal expression on the left side of the organizer, although there is some debate whether this occurs due to a chemical/protein signal or due to the cells physically sensing the flow.
 In either case, the signal is then transferred to the left Lateral plate mesoderm where it activates a further signalling cascade of genes including Nodal, Pitx2 and Lefty2.

 Cilia independent vertebrates

-In chickens, LR asymmetry is established at a structure called Hensen’s node.
-Unlike most other vertebrates, this process is not thought to involve cilia as (i) Hensen’s node does not have motile cilia and (ii) unlike other species, mutations that affect cilia formation do not cause laterality defects in chicken.
-Instead, chickens establish LR asymmetry through asymmetric cell rearrangements which results in a leftward movement of cells near the Hensen’s node.
+In chickens, LR asymmetry is established at a structure called Hensen's node.
+Unlike most other vertebrates, this process is not thought to involve cilia as (i) Hensen's node does not have motile cilia and (ii) unlike other species, mutations that affect cilia formation do not cause laterality defects in chicken.
+Instead, chickens establish LR asymmetry through asymmetric cell rearrangements which results in a leftward movement of cells near the Hensen's node.

-Another study has found that pigs do not have cilia within their left right organiser, suggesting pigs also have an alternative cilia independent mechanism for establishing LR asymmetry.
+Another study has found that pigs do not have cilia within their left right organizer, suggesting pigs also have an alternative cilia independent mechanism for establishing LR asymmetry.

 Non-vertebrate deuterostomes

-Recently, work has shown that the Nodal-Pitx2 pathway is present and functional in the non-vertebrate deuterostomes (tunicates, sea urchins).
+Recently, work has shown that the Nodal–Pitx2 pathway is present and functional in the non-vertebrate deuterostomes (tunicates, sea urchins).
 In tunicate (ascidian) Ciona intestinalis and Halocynthia roretzi, Nodal is expressed on the left side of the developing embryo and leads to downstream expression of Pitx2.
-At earlier stages, similar H+/K+ ATPase ion channels are reported to be necessary for correct left-right patterning.
-While the role of cilia here is still unclear, one study observes that large-scale embryonic movements are required for left-right determination in H. roretzi, and that this movement is possibly achieved through ciliary movements.
+At earlier stages, similar H+/K+ ATPase ion channels are reported to be necessary for correct left–right patterning.
+While the role of cilia here is still unclear, one study observes that large-scale embryonic movements are required for left–right determination in H. roretzi, and that this movement is possibly achieved through ciliary movements.

 In the sea urchin, Nodal is expressed on the right side of the embryo, in contrast to the tunicate and vertebrate condition on the left side.
 Because protostomes appear to also express Nodal on their right side instead of the left (discussed below), some have suggested that this lends further evidence for the dorsoventral inversion hypothesis.

 Protostomes

 Ecdysozoa

-While D. melanogaster and nematode Caenorhabditis elegans do show left-right asymmetry, the Nodal signaling pathway itself is absent in Ecdysozoa.
-Instead, cytoskeletal regulators such as Myo31DF, a type ID unconventional myosin, have been found to control left-right asymmetry in organ systems such as genitalia.
+While D. melanogaster and nematode Caenorhabditis elegans do show left–right asymmetry, the Nodal signaling pathway itself is absent in Ecdysozoa.
+Instead, cytoskeletal regulators such as Myo31DF, a type ID unconventional myosin, have been found to control left–right asymmetry in organ systems such as genitalia.